Nawresdhouib/Nawresdhouib/README.md

 - 👋 Hi, I’m @Nawresdhouib
 - 👀 I’m interested in Product Design
-- 🌱 I’m currently learning UI UX Design
+- 🌱 I am a UI UX Designer
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me
-Instagram: _nawress.dhouib_
+Instagram: _nawres.dhouib_

 <!---
 Nawresdhouib/Nawresdhouib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.